10 Very Effective Home Remedies for Milia!

 - Allow it to dry completely.

-- Wet your hands with rose water and massage in circular direction for about 2-3 minutes.
+- Wet your hands with rose water and massage in the circular direction for about 2-3 minutes.

 - Wash your face with cold water.